DarrylBayliss/AlamofireRSSParser/README.md

 It also yanks all of the images that may be linked in the `itemDescription` (if it's HTML) and creates a nice array named `imagesFromDescription` that you can use for more image content.

+It also is in the beginning stages of parsing the atom.xml specification.

+Current elements:

+- title
+- link
+- updated
+- id
+- summary

 If you need more elements parsed please file an issue or even better, **please contribute**!
 That's why this is on GitHub.